 Looking for ways to decorate your Christmas tree?
-Learn how to decorate your tree with a rustic farmhouse aesthetic and see 17+ Christmas tree decorating ideas.
+Unleash your creativity and create a Christmas masterpiece with these stunning Christmas tree decorating themes.

 Do you have a theme for your Christmas tree or do you decorate from a collection of things?

-When we started having children, I put away the vintage breakable ornaments and moved towards a rustic country theme with ornaments they could not break.
+When we started having children, I put away the vintage breakable ornaments and moved towards a rustic farmhouse Christmas tree decorating theme with ornaments they could not break.

 Through the years, I focused on ornaments with lots of neutral, natural, and organic textures with pops of red.